Japan Business Card Etiquette: What to Know and Do

 Japanese business protocol dictates that the visiting/sales party initiates greetings, introductions, and business card exchanges—and within the visiting party, the senior executive goes first.

-According to Nishide Hiroko, a business management consultant, from her book on Japanese business manners, what follows is the generally accepted protocol to introducing yourself (and your team) to your clients during your first face-to-face meeting.
+According to Nishide Hiroko, a business management consultant, from her book on Japanese business manners, what follows is the generally accepted protocol for introducing yourself (and your team) to your clients during your first face-to-face meeting.

 Example business scenario of a Japanese business card exchange

 You (the senior executive) are meeting with a Japanese CEO to present your pitch.
 An interpreter and a subordinate in your company are accompanying you to the prospective client's company, where the meeting will take place.
-On the client-side, the Japanese CEO will be joined by 2 subordinates.
+On the client side, the Japanese CEO will be joined by 2 subordinates.

 Step 1.
 The person on your team to speak first should be the person the client's company has—up until this moment—had communication with.
 In your case, perhaps it was your interpreter or assistant who set up the meeting.